 EM is the basis of all chemistry.
 It is what holds the particles of an atom together.
 It is what binds atoms into molecules, including the organic molecules that comprise our body, and the DNA that contains the information about how to structure our body.
 It is the elan vitale, the force of life.
 All of this, I think, makes the idea that we are composed of mere earthly matter more plausible.

 In the paragraph above, I introduce the word “information,” and that throws a little twist into what it means to be a material being.
 Information is not another kind of matter, yet, to the best of our knowledge it can only exist in a physical medium.
-It is an organization of matter, and something that can organize matter, as genetic information organizes the molecules of the body, and verbal information organizes our thoughts.
+It is an organization of matter, and something that can organize matter, as genetic information organizes the proteins of the body, and verbal information organizes our thoughts.
 There is nothing supernatural about information, but there is something rather mysterious about it.
 Just what is it?

 The standard idea is that information is an emergent property of matter/energy, but some physicists think that what we call matter is, at base, a form of information – the entire world is composed of mathematically determined relationships.
 Thought of in this way, the distance between “matter” and ideas is not so great after all if both are forms of information.